torvalds/linux/Documentation/RCU/Design/Memory-Ordering/Tree-RCU-Memory-Ordering.rst

 to see the effects of all accesses prior to the beginning of that grace period that are within RCU read-side critical sections.
-Similarly, any code that happens before the beginning of a given RCU grace period is guaranteed to see the effects of all accesses following the end of that grace period that are within RCU read-side critical sections.
+Similarly, any code that happens before the beginning of a given RCU grace period is guaranteed to not see the effects of all accesses following the end of that grace period that are within RCU read-side critical sections.

 Note well that RCU-sched read-side critical sections include any region